 Listed below are some of the recent policy issues of importance to GPAR.
 We served as advocates in the legislative process for both our members and Philadelphia property owners.

-Good Cause Legislation: This ordinance requires good cause for non-renewal of certain residential leases and to provide for a first option for existing tenants to renew a lease for a lease less than twelve (12) months.
+- Good Cause Legislation: This ordinance requires good cause for non-renewal of certain residential leases and to provide for a first option for existing tenants to renew a lease for a lease less than twelve (12) months.
 GPAR along with the Real Estate Coalition (REC) advocated against the Bill and the Bill was narrowed down in terms of its application to only leases less than a year.
 This Bill passed on December 6, 2018.
-The Mayor signed the Bill and it was effective on April 22, 2019.
+The mayor signed the Bill and it was effective on April 22, 2019.

-Construction Tax: In early 2018, City Council introduced legislation seeking to impose a 1% tax any new construction or improvement.
+- Construction Tax: In early 2018, City Council introduced legislation seeking to impose a 1% tax on any new construction or improvement.
 The money collected by the tax would have gone to the Philadelphia Housing Trust Fund (HTF).
 GPAR & REC advocated against the Bill.
 The Bill passed with a narrow 9-8 vote in City Council.
 Subsequently, the Bill was eventually withdrawn.

-Mixed Income Housing Legislation: The Bill was introduced in 2017 would have required compulsory 10% affordable housing in a new residential construction project.
+- Mixed Income Housing Legislation: The Bill was introduced in 2017 and would have required compulsory 10% affordable housing in a new residential construction project.
 GPAR and the REC successfully negotiated to make the Bill optional and provide zoning bonuses to developers to incorporate affordable housing in new constructions.

-Anti-squatting Legislation: Squatting is the unlawful occupation of a property.
+- Anti-squatting Legislation: Squatting is the unlawful occupation of a property.
 In Philadelphia, this problem has become widespread in residential properties and in nearly every neighborhood as revealed in our early 2017 survey of all GPAR members.
 Squatting impacts our industry by causing delays in the sale of property by rightful property owners, incurs expenses to repair and clean up damaged property and often places our member’s safety at risk when finding unlawful occupants in a house.
 In 2016, GPAR was an active stakeholder to help increase awareness and find solutions to address squatting.
 GPAR helped create a conduit between members and the Philadelphia District Attorney’s Office, the Philadelphia Police Department and Philadelphia City Council to better handle squatting complaints.

-Actual Value Initiative: GPAR was at the organizational forefront to pass Actual Value Initiative (AVI) legislation.
+- Actual Value Initiative: GPAR was at the organizational forefront to pass Actual Value Initiative (AVI) legislation.
 AVI was implemented in 2014 for the assessment of all real property—land and buildings—in Philadelphia at their current market value.
-The purpose of AVI is to make sure that all values are assessed fairly, uniformally and in compliance with state laws and industry standards.
+The purpose of AVI is to make sure that all values are assessed fairly, uniformly and in compliance with state laws and industry standards.
 It ensures that properties of equal value get the same assessments.
-The City’s conversion to AVI was a massive effort, which simultaneously reassessed property values for the City’s almost 600,000 residential, commercial and industrial properties, and GPAR proudly served as a critical voice in this process.
+The City’s conversion to AVI was a massive effort, which simultaneously reassessed property values for the City’s almost 600,000 residential, commercial, and industrial properties, and GPAR proudly served as a critical voice in this process.
 For more information related to AVI, click here.